Bindo56/Bindo56/README.md

 Currently pursuing Bachelor of Design in Game Design at Artemisia College of Design ,Indore.

-Currently Working In Capital Rush Trading Game
+Currently Working In Capital Rush Trading Game as an Game Developer Intern.

 Currently learning: Blueprint(Unreal Engine):- Enhancing my skills in creating interactive and engaging gameplay experiences.